Skip to content

 Is WagePilot cheaper than Deputy, RotaCloud or When I Work?

-For a clocking-in team on one site, from about ten people up it usually is: those tools price per user (and several charge extra for the time clock or set a monthly minimum), so a team of ten commonly lands around £20–£40 a month and climbs with every hire, while WagePilot stays a flat £10 for unlimited staff.
-At the very smallest sizes it is a tie rather than a win: a few rivals are free for tiny teams, and so is WagePilot’s own Solo plan.
-One UK tool, Findmyshift, is also broadly flat, so against it we would point to UK-native holiday and overtime depth and cross-site analytics rather than price.
+For a clocking-in team on one site, from about ten people up it usually is: those tools price per user (and several charge extra for the time clock or set a monthly minimum), so a team of ten commonly lands around £20–£40 a month and climbs with every hire, while WagePilot stays at a flat £29.
+The gap widens as you grow: at 25 staff a per-seat tool is roughly £100 a month and WagePilot is still £29.
+At the very smallest sizes it is a tie rather than a win: a few rivals are free for tiny teams, and so is WagePilot’s own Free plan.
+One UK tool, Findmyshift, is also broadly flat, so against it we would point to UK-native holiday and overtime depth, and to the site-by-site cost analytics on Pro, rather than to price.
 Figures are indicative, as of June 2026; always check current pricing.

 Can I add my own branding or white-label the app?

 Yes.
-From the Growth plan up you can brand the employee app and the clock-in kiosk with your own logo, colours, fonts and corner style, with a live preview as you set it.
+On the Pro plan you can brand the employee app and the clock-in kiosk with your own logo, colours, fonts and corner style, with a live preview as you set it.
 On the Scale plan you can fully white-label: remove the WagePilot mark and the “Powered by WagePilot” credit so staff only ever see your business.
 Branding applies to the staff-facing app and kiosk; the admin tools stay the same.

 Is there a contract or can I cancel anytime?